 ✓ Lowers bad cholesterol

-Some research has shown that using turmeric in cooking is helpful in lowering bad cholesterol (LDL).
+Some research has shown that using turmeric in cooking helps lower bad cholesterol (LDL).
 So consuming it in the form of Golden Milk could also be a good solution to prevent possible problems with the cardiovascular system.

 How to prepare Golden Milk: original recipe